Maven: lifecycles, phases, bindings and plugins

 -

-You want to ensure your company’s info appears in the pom.xml?
-Why not write a plugin and bind it to the very first phase of
+You want to ensure your company’s info appear in the pom.xml?
+Why not write a plugin and bind it to

 ? -